abs-tudelft/sbd/manual/src/guide/docker.md

 >
 > Flexible
 >
-> : Even the most complex applications can be containerized.
+> - Even the most complex applications can be containerized.
 >
 > Lightweight
 >
-> : Containers leverage and share the host kernel.
+> - Containers leverage and share the host kernel.
 >
 > Interchangeable
 >
-> : You can deploy updates and upgrades on-the-fly.
+> - You can deploy updates and upgrades on-the-fly.
 >
 > Portable
 >
-> : You can build locally, deploy to the cloud, and run anywhere.
+> - You can build locally, deploy to the cloud, and run anywhere.
 >
 > Scalable
 >
-> : You can increase and automatically distribute container replicas.
+> - You can increase and automatically distribute container replicas.
 >
 > Stackable
 >
-> : You can stack services vertically and on-the-fly.
+> - You can stack services vertically and on-the-fly.

 For this course, we use Docker primarily to ensure every student is using the exact same platform for their applications, and to avoid certain platform-specific issues and peculiarities.

+> You are **not** required to use Docker for this lab when you feel comfortable
+> setting up the required tools on your own system.

 A basic understanding of some [Docker](https://docs.docker.com/) concepts helps in getting started with this course.
 [Part 1: Orientation and